AdobeDocs/cc-everywhere/src/pages/guides/concepts/generate-image-v2.md

 };
 ```

 When enabled, the Community Wall will be displayed upon launching the module; each image can be selected to preload the prompt and generate a new image, varying the other settings as needed.
+It's possible to customize the Community Wall by providing your images; please see [this section](#custom-community-wall) for instructions.

 ### Fast Mode